lucianodato/noise-repellent/README.md

 Buttons explained:

 - Capture noise print: To manually take the noise print.
 - Adaptive Noise: To change the noise profile dynamically in time.
 This enables the automatic estimation of noise thresholds.
 It needs a few seconds to learn it.
+(Smoothing and Artifact control won't work when this is active)
 - Reset noise print: Removes the noise print previously captured.
 - Noise listen: To hear only the residual noise.
 - HF residual emphasis: When whitening is applied this will reduce lower frequencies but keep the boosted highs.